scientific-python/specs/.github/PULL_REQUEST_TEMPLATE/new_spec.md

 ## Attestation

-- [ ] I have read and understood the [SPEC Purpose and Process](https://scientific-python.org/specs/purpose-and-process/) guidelines
+- [ ] I have read and understood the [SPEC Purpose and Process](https://scientific-python.org/specs/purpose-and-process/) guidelines.

 ## Description